Ursula Kuczynski: China

-With her husband she relocated, in July 1930, to Shanghai where a frenetic construction boom afforded ample opportunities for Hamburger's architectural work.
+With her husband, Ursula relocated, in July 1930, to Shanghai, where a frenetic construction boom afforded ample opportunities for Hamburger's architectural work.
 She would remain based in China till 1935.
 It was here that the couple's son, the Shakespeare scholar Maik Hamburger, was born in February 1931.
-After they had been in Shanghai for a little more than four months she was introduced by the US journalist Agnes Smedley to another German expatriate, Richard Sorge, outwardly a journalist, who is better remembered as "Ramsai", an active agent of the Soviet Intelligence Directorate (GRU).
-Sources are vague as to whether the Hamburgers were already working for the GRU before they left Germany for China, but in any case it was after the meeting with Sorge that between 1930 and 1935 "Sonja" (the cover name by which Kuczynski was known in The Service) operated a Russian spy ring under Sorge's direction.
+After they had been in Shanghai for a little more than four months she was introduced by the American journalist Agnes Smedley, to another German expatriate, Richard Sorge, an agent of the Fourth Department of the Red Army, responsible for military intelligence, posing as a journalist.
+"Sonja" (the code name by which Kuczynski was known) operated a Russian spy ring under Sorge's direction.
+In Shanghai, she also met Roger Hollis, who later became the director of MI5, and Manfred Stern, who had run a spy network in the United States and was now a military advisor to the Chinese Communist Party.

-In Autumn 1931 she had to send her son Maik to live with her husband's parents (now relocated from Germany to Czechoslovakia) when she was sent to Moscow where she undertook a seven-month training session before returning to China.
+In Fall 1931, Ursula sent her son Michael to live with her husband's parents (now relocated from Germany to Czechoslovakia) while she went to Moscow, where she undertook a seven-month training session before returning to China.
 There had been a concern that if baby Michael had accompanied her to Moscow he might inadvertently have blown her cover later by blurting out words in Russian.
-It was also during this period that she mastered various practical aspects of spy-craft.
+It was also during this period that she was trained in various practical aspects of spy-craft.
 This included radio operator skills that were much prized in the world of espionage: she learned to build and operate a radio receiver, becoming an exceptionally capable and accurate user of Morse code.
+For her next assignment, she was teamed up with Johann Patra, codenamed "Ernst".

-Between March and December 1934 she was based in Shenyang in Manchuria which had been under Japanese military occupation since 1931.
-Here she met the GRU's chief agent who was working under the name "Ernst".
-Sonja and Ernst had a romance which would result in the birth of her daughter Janina in April 1936.
-Her husband Rudolf Hamburger generously acknowledged "Nina" as though she were his own daughter.
-The GRU was nevertheless concerned that the affair with Ernst might lead to the unmasking of both agents, and she was recalled with Rudolf to Moscow in August 1935.
+Between March and December 1934, they were based in Shenyang in Manchuria which had been under Japanese military occupation since the Mukden Incident in 1931.
+In April 1935, one of their agents was arrested by the Japanese, and they were ordered to relocate to Peking.
+The following month, the Shanghai Municipal Police Special Branch arrested Yakov Grigoryevich Bronin, Sorge's successor in China.
+When his apartment was searched, evidence was found that his typewriter had been purchased by Ursula.
+As a result, her husband Rudolf was questioned by the Special Branch.
+The Fourth Department decided to redeploy Rudolf and Ursula to Poland.
+En route, she visited her family in England, where they had fled after the Nazi Party's rise to power.
+While stationed in Manchuria, Ursula and Patra had a romance that resulted in the birth of her daughter Janina in April 1936.
+Her husband Rudolf generously acknowledged "Nina" as though she were his own daughter.